 Xuan worked on aspects of tropical geometry with higher rank valuations.

-Ximena came from University of Beunos Aires.
-She has interests in topological data analysis, dynamical systems, combinatorial topology, and applications to neuroscience.
+Ximena is now a permanent lecturer at City University of London.
+She came to Durham from University of Beunos Aires and has interests in topological data analysis, dynamical systems, combinatorial topology, and applications to neuroscience.
 She has been using topological data analysis to study the function of grid cells in brains and to detect the onset of epileptic seizures.
-She will soon be a lecturer at City University of London.

-James is currently a Heilbronn research fellow at Bristol.
+James is currently working in data science.
 He did his MSc thesis under my supervision in 2018, and continued on to do a PhD with me.
 His work examines various aspects of hyperfields and tropical geometry.
-He is currently thinking about tropical ideals, and convexity over hyperfields.
+As a postdoctoral Heilbronn fellow at Bristol, he worked on tropical ideals, hyperfield convexity, and connections between rigidity and tropical geometry.

-Stefano started October 2018, jointly supervised by Andrea Pulita in Grenoble.
+From January 2026 Stefano will be an assistant professor at CUNEF in Madrid.
+He started in October 2018, jointly supervised by Andrea Pulita in Grenoble.
 His project developed links between the theory of tropical algebraic differential equations and p-adic differential equations.
-He went on to a postdoc at the MPI in Leipzig, and is now a postdoc at KTH in Stockhom.
+He went on to a postdoc at the MPI in Leipzig and then a postdoc at KTH in Stockhom.
 He wrote these two papers while a student with me.

 Tak-Shing was a postdoc in our Topological Data Analysis Group.
 He worked on applications of TDA and machine learning to statistical physics systems and phase transitions, as well as developing software tools in TDA.